German Past Participles: The Lazy German Learner’s Favorite Trick

 But don’t worry, it’s not as difficult as it seems.
 Hopefully, this post will help you master the three uses of the Partizip II so you can really take your German speaking to the next level!

-How to Construct the German Past Participle
+How to Form the German Past Participle

-machen → gemacht.
+machen → gemacht

 Strong verbs are your irregular German verbs, like essen, which often have spelling changes when conjugated.